PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-3. The long format.
-I will display current directory contents in a long format
+4. Hidden files.
+I will display the current directory contents, including hidden files, using the long format.